-1. General Liability Insurance Coverage - Provides excess coverage for claims for bodily injury, property damage and personal (libel or slander) injury during sporting activities that are organized by recognized sports organizations, leagues and associations or by another formally organized entity (i.e. local park department) where the rules of a recognized sanctioning body are followed and while assigning, attending seminars, conferences, camps, clinics, and similar meetings designed to improve officiating knowledge and skills.
+1. General Liability Insurance Coverage - Provides excess coverage for claims for bodily injury, property damage and personal (libel or slander) injury during sporting activities that are organized by recognized sports organizations, leagues and associations and while assigning, attending seminars, conferences, camps, clinics, and similar meetings designed to improve officiating knowledge and skills.
 You're covered for up to \$6 million per occurrence.